Psychedelic Minds

 A band lost in time, of unjust neglect, known to few, and many others have heard about the legends around The Mad's.
 Formed in 1965, in Lima, Peru.
 Influenced by The Kinks, The Troggs, Vanilla Fudge, Buffalo Springfield and especially The Jimi Hendrix Experience.

 Never simple or some LP recorded in Peru, just recorded their trials, they wanted to give all his musical ability on stage and the absence of recordings into just that whoever wanted to hear them attend their concerts.
 They never had the intention to record an album, but were in the habit of recording their essays to listen and watch as the jammins came out.
-The energy of the concert was awesome, they had all their songs rehearsed and chose recently on stage the set list
+The energy of the concert was awesome, they had all their songs rehearsed and chose recently on stage the set list.

 In mid-1969, Mick Jagger and Keith Richards come to Peru to unwind from the stresses of the Stones.
 In a presentation, the English approach the band and they were told it they had liked the music and that should go to England.
 Them data gave their manager, Marshall Chess.